 One more thing about front loaders is that you cannot overload them.
 Overloading wears out a front loader, and it also puts a lot of pressure on the drum bearings.
 While you shouldn’t overload a top loader either, it is far less risky as compared to front loaders.

 Another drawback with front loaders is that they tend to have problems with mould and mildew.
 This happens especially if too much detergent or the wrong fabric softener is used, or if the gaskets and drum remain wet between washing cycles.
 On the other hand, top loaders rarely suffer from mildew or mould because water can easily evaporate from the top door.

 Whether you need a front loader over a top loader completely depends on your personal needs and washing habits.
 If you already own a top loader and your washing requirements are not too strict, you need not upgrade to a front loader.
 However, if you’re buying your first washing machine, it does make more sense to go with a front loader.
 This is because front loaders are more cost-effective in the long run and they are also environmentally friendly.

 And, when it comes to finding the best front loader washing machines in Perth, you’ll find them all at Ross’s Discount Home Centre.
-Of our collection of front loaders, our 6kg Front Load Washer ($719), our 8kg Front Load Washing Machine ($1119) and our 9kg Front Load Washer ($1199) are the most popular at our store.
-All of these models offer exceptional efficiency and are designed to offer you many years of service.
-While you can go with any of these, you can also take a look at our other front loader models featured in our online store.
+Of our collection of front loaders, our 6kg Front Load Washer ($919) and 7KG / 3.5KG Front Load Washer / Dryer Combo ($1,369.00 inc. GST) are the most popular at our store.
+These models offer exceptional efficiency and are designed to offer you many years of service.
+While you can go with either of these, you can also take a look at our other front loader models featured in our online store.

 Whether you should choose a top loader or a front loader completely depends on your personal requirements.
 If you’re a small family and you already own a top loader, it doesn’t make much sense to upgrade to a front loader.
 However, if you’re buying your first washing machine, it makes more sense to get a front loader.
 Consider your requirements before making a purchase.